At seven months pregnant, I took a business trip for my full-time job. This was a first for me in terms of work trips!

 Turn on location sharing with a trusted contact like a spouse, parent or sibling

-Dan and I recently started sharing locations with each other, just as a crutch for safety.
+Dan and I started sharing locations with each other, just as a crutch for safety.
 In the rare occasion that I had a medical emergency while flying alone on a business trip while pregnant, Dan would be able to see exactly where I was and get me help if I were unresponsive.
 Gosh, this is really worst-case scenario!

 Check for lounges at your departure airport

 I’m a big fan of my Priority Pass lounge membership and it’s been saving my travel sanity since about 2017.
 If you’ve been having back pain or rib pain, you may want to avoid sitting in uncomfortable waiting area seats while you wait for your flight at the gate, or have a substantial layover.
 Lounges usually have comfy seats and more space in which to stretch out your back.

 Check out my guide to airline lounges to learn more about getting set up with lounge access.

 Before the flight (and tips for the airport)